Corporate law

 Contributor-Level 7

-Company Law aids companies in complying with various regulations in the business environment and ideally should increase the profitability of a company by following the right taxation procedures, availing the tax benefits, and maintaining the dignity and the reputation of a company.
-In short, corporate law is not Private Law but is a component of Public Law.
+Company Law helps companies with various regulations in the business.
+The objective is to increase the profitability.
+It helps in right taxation procedures, availing the tax benefits and maintaining the reputation of a company.
+In short corporate law is not Private Law but is a component of Public Law.
+Career scope includes corporate governance, ensuring transparency, accountability and fairness for stakeholders.

 New answer posted